Munseer-am/facebook_login_automation/README.md

 # facebook_login_automation
 > This script may not as this script is written with old selenium.
 Newier version of selenium does not support the functions
-> I try to update script ASAP.
+> I will try to update script ASAP.